royctrn/Assetto-Corsa-Competizione-Event-Save-Optimization/README.md

 ## Important Note

-**This tool does not modify your original save file.**
-A backup of your current `1SE.json` file is automatically created as `1SE_backup.json` before any changes are made.
-The cleaned version is saved separately in your Downloads folder as `1SE.json`.
-This ensures that your original Career Mode progress is preserved and can be restored at any time.
+**You will not lose your Career Mode progress.**
+The tool creates a backup of your original `1SE.json` file as `1SE_backup.json` before making any changes.
+The cleaned version — saved to your Downloads folder — **retains your full Career Mode progress** while removing redundant or corrupted entries to improve loading times.

 ---